 Be sure to come back next Monday to see the winners of my recent giveaway.
 If you haven’t entered, it’s open till Sunday 11:00 pm PST.
 Hope everyone has a great weekend!

-- Prick the pork chop with fork so the meat will absorb the marinade and put them in the Ziploc bag.
+- Prick the pork chops with a fork so the meat will absorb the marinade.
+Put the pork chops and all the ingredients for the marinade in a resealable plastic bag.
 Squeeze out the air before sealing the bag.
-Keep in the fridge for 30 minutes to 1 hour.
-(I decreased the marinade time from the original recipe as I'm afraid it might be too salty.
-If you want to marinade for 2 hrs, you can decrease soy sauce to 3 Tbsp.).
+Keep in the fridge for 30 minutes (I don't recommend more than that as it gets too salty).

-- You can grill on a BBQ grill, or you can pan fry.
-In a large skillet, heat oil on high heat.
-When it’s hot, put the pork chop in the pan, but keep the marinade in the Ziploc bag.
-Cook until the bottom side of the meat is nicely brown.
+- You can grill on a BBQ grill, or you can pan-fry.
+For pan-frying, heat oil in a large pan on medium-high heat.
+When it’s hot, add the pork chops to the pan, removing the marinade from the pork chop as the moisture will end up "steaming" the meat.
+Keep the marinade in the plastic bag as we'll use it later.
+Cook the pork chops until the bottom side is nicely brown.

-- Once the meat is brown, flip it and lower the heat to medium low.
-Cover the pan with a lid and cook for 3 minutes (depends on the thickness of your pork chop).
-You don't want to under cook the pork but you also don't want to overcook because the meat gets harder.
+- Once the meat is brown, flip it and lower the heat to medium-low.
+Cover the pan with a lid and cook for 3 minutes.
+You want to make sure the pork is cooked through, but overcooked pork is very tough.

 - Add the marinade into the pan and increase the heat to medium.
 Bring it to simmer and scoop the sauce with a spoon over the meat.
 Transfer the meat out on serving plates and you can continue to reduce the sauce until thicken.

 - Serve the pork chop with steamed rice and sauteed vegetables (I sauteed spinatch with butter and season with salt and pepper).
 Enjoy!